VIJAYKUMAR22007124/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 pulley is often used in the Y-axis mechanism to transfer motion from the printer's stepper motor to the print bed.

-Motor :

-Motor is help to movement of the print head along x,y,z axes
+Motor :Motor is help to movement of the print head along x,y,z axes

-Y-Axis Frame :

-It is responsible for support and stability of y axis frame.and also z axis.
+Y-Axis Frame :It is responsible for support and stability of y axis frame.and also z axis.

 Y-Axis Base :